vallard/K8sServerless/kubeless/README.md

 kubectl delete pods -n kubeless -l kubeless=controller
 ```

-This should make cors enabled on our python runtime containers.
+This should make cors enabled and file uploads possible on our python runtime containers.

 ## Install Kubeless Client